Product Architecture · TRL 5–6

 VENDOR.Max

-VENDOR.Max is the primary autonomous infrastructure power node within the VENDOR platform — a modular infrastructure power architecture designed for continuous operation in infrastructure-constrained environments.
+VENDOR.Max is the primary deployment system within the VENDOR platform — a modular solid-state power architecture designed for unattended operation in infrastructure-constrained environments.
 Where uptime continuity, reduced maintenance burden, and lower logistics dependency matter more than conventional backup logic, VENDOR.Max is the deployment system the architecture is built around.

 What VENDOR.Max is designed for